stlab/better-code/better-code/src/chapter-2-contracts.md

 a program is _more correct_ than another if the initial states under which it is correct are a superset of the other.

-So while you may not reach a point where all bugs vanish, but you will have well-justified confidence in the correctness of your own work while maintaining high productivity.
+So while you may not reach a point where all bugs vanish, you will have well-justified confidence in the correctness of your own work while maintaining high productivity.
 Also, the discipline we'll describe here of **programming by contract** removes uncertainty and